bartosz-sporek/audit-script/README.md

 * [Images](#images)

 ## General info
-Simple script which gathers a few informations (Windows version, host name, IP adress) and saves into the .xlsx file (Excel format).
+Simple script which gathers a few informations (Windows version, host name, IP and MAC adress) and saves into the .xlsx file (Excel format).

 ## Technologies
 ```